angie2828/Emo_Trader_Project_2/README.md

-# Project_2_Fintech
+#Sentiment_Analysis Project_2

-Is there a correlation between Sentiment and Tweets on Bitcoin, Gold and Inflation? - We will be analyzing the correlation between the Tweets for Bitcoin, Gold and Inflation via Twint.
+Is there a correlation between market activity over time and Sentiment Analysis on the economic categories of Bitcoin (Cryptocurrency), Gold and Inflation? - We will be analyzing the Sentiments between various User Tweets' on Tweeter for Bitcoin, Gold and Inflation via Twint (a WebScapper).

-We will also be analyzing the Sentiment between Tweets and the Covid Vaccine via Tweepi.
+Once we have the cleaned the text, we will be running this information and comparing using the Sentiment Analyzers - NLTK Vader and Textblob.
+Then we will we analiyzing the overall Composite Sentiment for each category.

-For our hypothesis, we are predicting that there is a direct correlation between number of Tweets and the Sentiments of the Asset Classes.
+For our hypothesis, we are predicting that there is a direct correlation between the number of Tweets, the Sentiments and Market Activity for Bitcoin.

+We will also be using the results from the Sentiment Scores in EmoTrader to evaluate a market indicator for algorithmic trading to incorporate in automated trading strategies.

+Teammates:
 Val Adrien, Nick Distefano, Fausto Nicieza & Angelita Fuentes